Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 | 10240           | 116.80            | 149.59              | 117.08                         | 28.07            | **0.24**               |
 | 5252/300          | 5.38           | 6.67               | 5.91                          | 24.08            | **9.88**               |

-Table 1 shows a good agreement of the results obtained between the proposed lumped-parameter model and the electromagnetic method.
-Considering homogeneous soil, the model could represent the behavior of the actual measurement circuit from the lowest to the highest apparent soil resistivity found in wind farms.
-The error was nearly zero for soils with high resistivities typically encountered in wind farms.
-For soil with a low resistivity of 100 $\Omega \cdot m$, the model yielded an Absolute Percent Error (APE) of 10.27\%, surpassing the performance of [^1] by 81.7\%.
-The simulation results demonstrate that the proposed solution can accurately estimate the low-frequency impedance of the measuring loop, with an average error of 85.8\% lower than the model used in [^1].
+Table 1 illustrates a robust agreement in the outcomes obtained between the proposed lumped-parameter model and the electromagnetic method.
+When considering homogeneous soil, the model adeptly captures the behavior of the actual measurement circuit across a spectrum of apparent soil resistivity, spanning from the lowest to the highest values encountered in wind farms.
+Notably, the error approached zero for soils characterized by high resistivities, a common scenario in wind farm environments.
+The simulation results demonstrate that the proposed solution excels in accurately estimating the low-frequency impedance of the measuring loop.
+On average, the proposed model exhibits an error rate that is 85.8% lower compared to the model used in [^1].

 ### Files